blinks/ozymandias/README.markdown

 > — Percy Bysshe Shelley, Ozymandias

 Ozymandias is a game for two to six players ruling galaxy-spanning civilizations.
-The game takes about twenty minutes per experienced player across four rounds (ages).
+The game takes about thirty minutes per experienced player across four rounds (ages).

 (See PLAYTESTING.md for print-and-play information.)